Blane245/musicgenerator/README.md

 # Rambling

-This work is inspired by the book [Formalized Music: Thought and Mathematics in Composition](https://en.wikipedia.org/wiki/Formalized_Music).
+This work is inspired by the book [Formalized Music: Thought and Mathematics in Composition](https://en.wikipedia.org/wiki/Formalized_Music), several other readings, and some active listening.
 Though the principles in that book are only partially realized here, more work may be done...

 The music generator will play one or more voices using various algorithms or from an existing audio file.
 Algorithmic voice controls include

 - start and stop times
 - soundfont bank and preset
-- generation algorithms for a voice's note, speed, volume, and pan (Oscillator, Autoregressive, Markovian, or Wiener)
+- generation algorithms for a voice's note, speed, volume, and pan (Constant, Oscillator, Autoregressive, Markovian, or Wiener)
-- application of Gaussian noise to a voice
+- application of Gaussian noise to a voice centered on the generator's current note
 - optional reverberation for each generator
 - rhythm selection based on a Euclidean Rhythm algorithm
 - the number of notes used in an octave based on the Euclidean Rhythm algorithm.

-- gain envelope controls (delay, attack, hold (sustain), decay, release) these may be changed over time that come from the soundfont preset
-- Sound generation can be either previewed thru the computer speakers or recorded to a wave or mp3 file.
+Sound generation can be either previewed thru the computer speakers or recorded to a wave or mp3 file.

 Room effects and controls are implemented.
 They include volume, reverb (both early reflections and diffuse noise), compression, and equalization.

 A report of the details of a composition in HTML format can be produced.

-# Sound Generators
+# CMG Data Structure

+The data structure is hierarchial:

+* *CMGFile*: this includes all attributes that apply to all other attributes.
+It includes a filename, the room compressor, the room equalizer, the room reverberator, the room volume, and a collection of tracks that contain generators.
+* *TimeLine*: this includes attributes that define the left most time to be displayed, and the current zoom level.
+This data element is independent of CMGFile. i.e., time line setting persist between files and are not saved.
+* *Track*: this is an instance of the track collection belonging to a CMGFile.
+Each track has position, name, solo, and mute attributes and a collection of generators.
+This provides the means by which generators can be assigned to different tracks for organizational purposes.
+* *Generator*: this is an instance of a generator collection and is the source of the sound that is produced by CMG.

 All sound generators have a time when its effect starts and stops.
 A generator maybe be muted.
 There are three types of sound generators in this version:
-1. A silent generator, which produces silence.
-It most commonly used at the beginning of a composition to offset its start.
+1. A silent (**Silent**) generator, which produces silence.
+It most commonly used at the beginning or end of a composition to offset its start or end time.
-2. An algorithmic generator, which uses selectable algorithms for the assigned voice's parameter.
+2. An algorithmic (**Algorithmic**) generator, which uses selectable algorithms for the assigned voice's parameter.
 Each of the voice's parameters may be assigned a different algorithm.
 The algorithm assigned to the note parameter uses midi numbers to select presets from a soundfont file.
-    * Each generator obtains its audio sample from a preset in a soundfont file.
+Each generator obtains its audio sample from a preset in a soundfont file.
 Each generator may use a different soundfont and preset.
+    * The Constant algorithm sets the parameter at a constant value.
     * The Oscillator algorithm creates a sequence of values using sine, sawtooth, square, descending triangular, or ascending triangular wave forms.
 Each waveform have a center, frequency, amplitude, and phase.
 The waveforms are sampled at each beat and a audio source is generated that starts at that time and ends at the next beat.
-If the amplitude is zero, the value generated is the center value.
+If the amplitude of the oscillator is zero, the value generated is the center value, equivalent to the Constant algorithm.
     * The Autoregressive algorithm creates a sequence of values for the assigned voice's parameter.
 This is a statistical first-order autoregressive sequence of values.
 There are two parameters:
         * Alpha - the amount of persistence in the sequence
-        * Dispersion - the standard deviation of the white noise
+        * Dispersion - the standard deviation of the white noise used to determine the next value on the sequence.
     * The Markovian algorithm creates a sequence of values for the assigned voice's parameter.
-This is a statistical Markov process that has three states with probability transitions between each state.
+This is a statistical process that has three states with probability transitions between each state.
 The states are
         * keep the same value
         * move the value up
         * move the value down
     If the state transition are such that all transition from the same state to the same state are 1, the value generated is always the starting value.
     Each sequence is bounded by a lower and upper limit and each move is done with a given step size.
-When an attribute hits an upper or lower limit, the value is reversed.
+When an parameter hits an upper or lower limit, the value is reversed.
 For example, if pan is already at its upper limit and the suggested value is to move further up, the value is changed to move down.
 Thus, the containment walls are not 'sticky'.
     * The Wiener algorithm creates a sequence values for the assigned voice's parameter.
-THis is a statistical Wiener process that has an assigned trend and dispersion.
-If the dispersion if 0, the initial value is always used.
+This is a statistical process that has an assigned trend and dispersion.
     * A Euclidean Rhythm algorithm is used to determine a beat pattern and the notes selectable with in octave.
         * The number of beats in the measure is specified along with the number of 'on beats'.
 An 'on beat' is one that will produce a sound from the current preset, while an 'off beat' is silent no matter what preset is currently active.
 If the measure length and on beat count are the same, all notes will be played.
         * The number of notes in an octave determines which presets are available for use by the note parameter.
-When the note algorithm midi value, the value is modified to the closets selectable midi number.
+When the note algorithm selects a midi value, the value is modified to the closest selectable midi number.
 If the number of notes in the octave is set to 12, all notes in teh octave will be heard.
     * A Gaussian noise algorithm is used to apply noise the note's sample.
 The noise level determines the size of the noise signal, where 1 is the size of the original signal.
 The dispersion of the noise is given in midi numbers.
 If the dispersion if 0, no noise is applied.
     * Diffuse reverberation may be applied to a generator.

 3. An Audio File Generator (**AudioFile**).
 This generator contains the samples from an existing audio file.
 The start time is controllable, but the stop time is set based on the duration of the audio file.
 Only the volume can be adjusted as it is assumed that panning is handled in the file itself.

-# CMG Data Structure

-The data structure is hierarchial:

-*  Called *CMGFile*, this includes all attributes that apply to all other attributes.
-It includes a filename, the room compressor, the room equalizer, the room reverberator, the room volume, and a collection of tracks that contain generators.
-* Called *TimeLine*, this includes attributes that define the left most time to be displayed, and the current zoom level.
-This data element is independent of CMGFile. i.e., time line setting persist between files and are not saved.
-* Called *Track*, this is an instance of the track collection belonging to a CMGFile.
-Each track has name, solo, and mute attributes and a collection of generators.
-This provides the means by which generators can be assigned to different tracks for organizational purposes.
-* Called *Generator*, this is an instance of a generator collection and is the source of the sound that is produced by CMG.
-There are currently three types of generators as listed above.

 # Web Audio Routing Graph